evanxuw/sfhacks2022/README.md

 ## 🎨Best UI/UX

+Our [Figma file](https://www.figma.com/file/vVXuAnUqqkYqYH49T2ojKW/SF-HACKATHON?node-id=6%3A25) consists of Wireframes, Mockups, and Design Documents we used to build our application.

 We were heavily inspired by the revised version of **Iterative** design process, which not only includes visual design, but a full-fledged research cycle in which you must discover and define your problem before tackling your solution & then finally deploy it.